canis major

 a love that he'd grieved at not having received

-a love that tasted like dread
+a love that tasted like dread.

-Adonis and his flowers
+Adonis and his flowers, fleeting

-in a gorgeous garden wastefully fed
+lie wilted in a garden

-His tongue tightens
+His tongue flickers

-as his mind murmurs the words he recalls
+as his mind murmurs the words that

-from Aphrodite's lament
+he recalls from Aphrodite's lament

 'She's Love, she loves, and yet she is not lov'd.'

-a sharp lack of sight apertures so bright
+A sharp lack of sight apertures

-that it blurs thoroughly
+too bright it blurs

-distorting that which we seek
+that which we hound

-with the clarity of its delusion
+with the clarity of delusion